-The BID commenced on the 1st April 2011 and will continue for 5 years bringing positive change to Southside after a successful ballot result with 82% of businesses voting being in favour!
-Julia Chance (BID Manager) took over on 1st May 2011 and in June 2011, Southside BID kicked off the Streets Plan, designed to make real improvements to our Southside streets.
-A number of projects have been put together by a team of private sector and key stakeholders, including BASW, Radisson Blu, LCP Properties, the Police and Birmingham City Council.
+The first BID term commenced on the 1st April 2011 and continued for 5 years bringing positive change to Southside after a successful ballot result with 82% of businesses voting being in favour!
+A BID Manager was appointed from 1st May 2011 and in June 2011, Southside BID kicked off the Streets Plan, designed to make real improvements to our Southside streets.
+A number of projects were put together by a team of private sector and key stakeholders, including BASW, Radisson Blu, LCP Properties, the Police and Birmingham City Council.
 These include;

 Community/Business Information & Safety – Pub Watch, Security Radios, Business advice and access to security advice and training.

 Street Warden service provided by key partner APCOA plus Street Pastor service from December 2012.